MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/upgrade-to-dpm-1801.md

       ![Confirm](./media/upgrade-to-dpm-2016/dpm-2016-confirm.png)

 4. After the backup is complete, copy the output file to the remote SQL Server.
 If this is a SQL Cluster, copy it to the active node hosting the SQL instance you want to use in the DPM upgrade.
-You have to copy it to the Shared Cluster disk before you can restore it.
+Before you can restore the DPM database, you must copy it to the Shared Cluster disk.
 5. On the Remote SQL Server, start **Microsoft SQL Management Studio** and connect to the SQL instance you want to use in the DPM upgrade.
 If this is a SQL Cluster, do this on the Active node that you copied the DPM backup file to.
 The backup file should now be located on the shared cluster disk.
 6. Right-click the Databases icon, then select the **Restore Database…** option.
 This starts the restore wizard.